warte67/SDOM/docs/progress.md

 - ### [September 29, 2025]
     - **Lua Binding Debugging:**
         - Added controlled debug prints to Lua usertype registration to trace binding operations.
-        - Verified that each usertype (DomHandle, IDisplayObject, Stage, Factory, Core) is registered exactly once, preventing conflicts and ensuring consistent behavior.
+        - Verified that each usertype (DisplayObject, IDisplayObject, Stage, Factory, Core) is registered exactly once, preventing conflicts and ensuring consistent behavior.
         - Debug prints can be toggled with the `DEBUG_REGISTER_LUA` constant in `SDOM.hpp`.
     - **Binding Consistency:**
         - Ensured that all Lua bindings are idempotent and do not conflict with each other.